What personal information is collected from the people that visit this blog/website?

 Does our site allow third-party behavioral tracking?

-It’s also important to note that third-party behavioral tracking are allowed (Facebook Likes, Twitter Retweets; login sessions from Facebook, Google, & Reddit – of course the user has to accept the crossover/connection).
+It’s also important to note that third-party behavioral tracking methods are allowed (Facebook Likes, Twitter Retweets; login sessions from Facebook, Google, & Reddit – of course the user has to accept the crossover/connection).

 COPPA (Children Online Privacy Protection Act)